Fattcat/ASAS/README.md

 # [ FIRST USE ]

-1. Write to main.py YOUR OWN USB FOR SAVE OUTPUT Example : :E/
+1. Write to main.py YOUR OWN USB FOR SAVE OUTPUT Example :E/
 2. All EIGHT Folders with specific Name will be automatically created in USB Drive (by default)
 3. Just plug USB with scripts or converted into exe app.

 # [ Some Useful things ]

 All Python scripts which will begin after start
-You need to start main.py for start it all
+You need to start Starter.exe for start it all.

-1. ScrCap.py
-2. VoiceRec.py
-3. BackupFilesCopy.py
-4. CamShotter.py
-5. WiFiPassSaver.py
-6. CookieStealer.py
-7. WebLogCreds.py
+A ešte som to nepridal ...
-8. RickRoll (ForFun :D)
+a aj RickRoll (ForFun :D)